scyclow/webchain/notes.md

   To be really precise and pedantic, we will build a network of web browsers (nodes) that agree on the order of events, such that only we have 3f+1 honest nods

+Output
+  Let's create a blockchain chat application where, for some reason, you really really care about the integrety of your chat history.
+So, you don't want facebook or google, or one of the chat participants to rewrite history.
+Additionally, for some reason, you really really care that everyone int he chat agrees on the order of the messages, and no one can mess it up.
+So basically, we're building a chat app that's super fucking air tight against the attack where someone says something to piss you off, you respond, then they delete their original message and you look like a crazy person.

 WebRTC
   WebRTC sounds really fucking cool.
 Here are the descriptions of two components;
   https://www.html5rocks.com/en/tutorials/webrtc/basics/#toc-rtcdatachannel